 What do unwanted surgical operations in the 1900s have to do with research studies today?
 It’s a long, colorful story.

 In 1905, Mrs. Anna Mohr sued Dr. Williams, a surgeon and ear specialist in St. Paul, Minnesota, for assault and battery.
-She sued for $20,000 in damages, saying he had damaged her hearing while performing an operation without her consent.
+She sued for $20,000 in damages, saying he had damaged her hearing while operating without her consent.
 The case went before the Minnesota Supreme Court.

 He also tried to examine her left ear but couldn’t do so thoroughly because there was a “foreign substance” in it.
 Mrs. Mohr was not told there was any disease in her left ear.